faubsam/C1---Azure-Infrastructure-Operations/project/README.md

 ### Introduction
 For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

+### Overview
+The first component of the project is an Azure policy which enforces tagging on all resources created.
+Secondly, a packer image of an Ubuntu server using version 18.04-LTS will be built and saved in Azure Images.
+Finally, using Terraform, multiple virtual machines in an availability will be built using the Packer image.

 ### Getting Started
 1. Clone this repository